CMU-CREATE-Lab/deep-smoke-machine/README.md

 # deep-smoke-machine
 Deep learning models and dataset for recognizing industrial smoke emissions.
 The videos are from the [smoke labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool).
 The code in this repository assumes that Ubuntu 18.04 server is installed.
 The code is released under the BSD 3-clause license, and the dataset is released under the Creative Commons Zero (CC0) license.
 If you found this dataset and the code useful, we would greatly appreciate it if you could cite our technical report below:

-Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Randy Sargent, and Illah Nourbakhsh.
+Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Jessica Pachuta, Randy Sargent, and Illah Nourbakhsh.
 2020.
 Project RISE: Recognizing Industrial Smoke Emissions. arXiv preprint arXiv:2005.06111. https://arxiv.org/abs/2005.06111 (to be appeared in AAAI 2021)

 ![This figure shows different types of videos (high-opacity smoke, low-opacity smoke, steam, and steam with smoke).](back-end/data/dataset/2020-02-24/smoke-type.gif)